thursby/themetest/README.md

-# themetest
+# ThemeTest

-An open source framework for automated performance testing of WordPress themes
+An unimaginatively-named open source framework for automated performance testing of WordPress themes.

-## Quick Start
+## Getting Started

-Install WordPress, WP CLI, Python, do a bunch of setup.
+Install WordPress, with Advanced Custom Fields (ACF), WP CLI, Python 2.7, pip, virtualenv.

-Import the ACF Custom Fields.
+Import the ACF Custom Fields from ```templates/advanced-custom-field-export.xml```

 Create a scripts/local_settings.py with your config: